BIGJRA/BIGJRA.github.io/README.md

 # BIGJRA.github.io

 Welcome to the BIGJRA.github.io repository!
-This is my ever-evolving Pokemon Reborn and Rejuvenation walkthrough project, forged through years of experience with web development and learning new tips and tricks.
+This is my ever-evolving Pokemon Reborn, Rejuvenation, and Desolation walkthrough project, forged through years of experience with web development and learning new tips and tricks.

 The project is built using Jekyll and includes scripts that generate dynamic content based on a local copy of game files - instructions for building the project are below.